-The History of the Michigan Aerospace Foundation and the Yankee Air Museum
+The History of the Yankee Air Museum Foundation and the Yankee Air Museum

 The Yankee Air Museum is located at historic Willow Run Airport, 35 miles southwest of Detroit, Michigan.
 The Airport was built by the Ford Motor Company in 1941 to serve as an airfield for Ford’s B-24 Bomber Plant; as each B-24 bomber was completed, it taxied to the airport runways and was flown off to action in World War II.
 The airport and bomber plant complex were key components of the massive “Arsenal of Democracy” that was critical to the Allied victory in the war.
 When the War was over, the airport became the hub for passenger flights and air freight in the Detroit metropolitan area.
 Many of the original WWII buildings at the airport were converted to service in research, flight instruction, and general aviation.